Gen2ly/gepa/README.md

-### Name

-(ge)ntoo (pa)ckages - A generic, package tasks script for Gentoo Linux

 ### Description

-A generic wrapper script for common Gentoo Linux package tasks.
+`gepa` is a wrapper script encompassing many common package manager-related tasks - the goal being to aggragate together and help remember how to implement those tasks.

 ### ToDo